Paula Badosa pics and videos

 At the Italian Open, she reached the last 16 with a win over Aliaksandra Sasnovich,[74] losing to Daria Kasatkina in straight sets.[75]
 At the French Open, she secured wins over Fiona Ferro[76] and Kaja Juvan,[77] but a calf injury forced her to retire in the second set of her third round match against Kudermetova.[78]

 This injury made her miss the first two weeks of the grass swing.
-She reappeared at the Eastbourne International, where she was the No. 1 seed at a WTA level tournament for the first time in her career.
+She reappeared at the Eastbourne International, where she was the top seed at a tour-level tournament for the first time in her career.
 Despite showing an OK level giving all the circumstances, she lost in straight sets local wildcard Jodie Burrage in the second round.[79]
 At Wimbledon, she picked up form as she cruised into the third round with wins over qualifier Louisa Chirico[80] and Irina Bara.[81]
 She made her Centre Court debut in the third round match against two-time champion Petra Kvitová.
 Despite going down a break early, and Kvitová having a break point for a double break lead in the first set, she defeated the Czech in straight sets to reach the last 16,[82] where she lost once again to Simona Halep.[83]

 She started the US hard court swing by reaching the semifinals at the Silicon Valley Classic with wins over qualifier Elizabeth Mandlik[84] and sixth seed Gauff,[85] losing to eventual champion Kasatkina.[86]
 At the Canadian Open, she retired at her first match against Putintseva after losing the first set due to cramping.[87]
 At the Cincinnati Open, she was defeated by Tomljanović in the second round in three sets, after the Aussie completely dominated the final two sets.[88]
 At the US Open she defeated Lesia Tsurenko in the first round[89] and won the first set in her second round match against Petra Martić, but lost the match as she got dominated again in the final two sets.[90]

-Bad results will continue for Badosa as she then lost in her first match at both Tokyo and Ostrava against Zheng Qinwen and Petra Kvitová respectively.[91][92]
+Bad results will continue for Badosa as she then lost in her first match at both Tokyo and Ostrava against Zheng Qinwen and Petra Kvitová, respectively.[91][92]
 At the San Diego Open, she defeated qualifier Chirico to reach the quarterfinals,[93] losing to Danielle Collins in straight sets.[94]
-With the 2021 Indian Wells points coming out of her ranking, she dropped out of the top 4, to No. 8.
+With the 2021 Indian Wells points coming out of her ranking, she dropped to No. 8.
 At the last WTA 1000 of the season, the Guadalajara Open, she had to retire at the end of the first set of her second round match against Azarenka due to illness.[95]
 With a 2–8 record since reaching the semifinals at the Silicon Valley Classic, and with the points of the 2021 WTA Finals coming out, she dropped out of the top 10 for the first time since she first enter it, to No. 12.

 She ended her season playing the BJKC Finals at Glasgow for Spain.[96]
 In the first tie against Kazakhstan, she defeated Rybakina in singles in three sets and, partnering Aliona Bolsova, Anna Danilina and Putintseva in doubles.[97]
 In the second tie against Great Britain, she lost to Harriet Dart in straight sets,[98] with Spain failing to advance to the knockout stage.
 She ended the year ranked No. 13.